sjn/introducing-se/docs.md

 * «SE» among friends, is...
 * A way to help us have better talks about hard topics
-* A conversational toolbox to help explore ideas and beliefs
+* A conversational toolbox for exploring ideas and beliefs
-* A community of people who practice SE in a friendly setting
+* A community that practices SE in a friendly environment

 [comment]: # (!!!)